VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

   "parameters" : // parameters can be used to supply values at runtime to the configuration [
     {
-      "type" : "any-value", // depending on guiType either any-value or fixed-value "identifier" : "__STEPWIDTH__",
+      "mode" : "any", // depending on guiType either any or fixed "identifier" : "__STEPWIDTH__",
       "metadata" : {
         "guiType" : "input_field",